Praful/desert-island-discs/README.md

 # webscraper readme
-Scrape all episode data from the BBC Desert Island Discs website
+This program scrapes all episode data from the BBC Desert Island Discs website.
+For each episode, it attempts to get the name of the castaway, the music played, the book chosen, the luxury chosen and the favourite track chosen.

+At the time of posting (Feb 2020), over 3,000 episodes were extracted and are in the output directory.

+For more information about how I wrote the program, see my blog post: [Desert Island Discs: all the records, books, and luxuries](https://prafulkapadia.com/2020/02/04/desert-island-discs-all-the-records-books-and-luxuries/).

 ## Installation